-Before applying to court for a decision on finances or parenting, the law requires most people to attend a Mediation Information and Assessment Meeting (MIAM) with an accredited mediator.
+You may have heard about the MIAM.
+Before applying to court for a decision on finances or parenting, the law requires most people to attend a MIAM with an accredited mediator.
+This is short for Mediation Information and Assessment Meeting.

-This initial MIAM meeting gives you an opportunity to find out what mediation is about, find out if it is suitable for you and your circumstances and look at the issues you have to consider, to achieve divorce or separation before taking part in full mediation.
+The MIAM gives you an opportunity to find out what mediation is about.
+You can find out if it is suitable for you and your circumstances.
+In the MIAM you will look at the issues you have to consider to achieve divorce or separation.
+And you will be able to assess the situation before taking part in full mediation.

-However, undertaking full mediation is voluntary.
-Our mediators will help you proceed with mediation in the most comfortable way for you and your circumstances, but if it goes ahead both people do need to agree to attend.
-(Please note that in some cases it is possible to make an arrangement whereby both people need not be in the same room during family mediation sessions.)
+Our mediators will help you proceed with mediation in the most comfortable way for you and your circumstances.
+However, if it goes ahead both people do need to agree to attend.
+But in some cases it is possible to make an arrangement whereby both people use separate rooms during family mediation.

 *The law makes a small number of exceptions to this rule, for example where domestic violence has occurred or in cases of bankruptcy.